thinkthoughts/lean-gioia/REPORT/REPORT.md

 The final route also assumes \(3\le N\), duplicate-free higher-creation lists, finite-range support, and the relevant eigenstate hypotheses.
 These prerequisites are visible in the final theorem signature rather than hidden in prose.

 The specification distinguishes supplied prerequisites from derived statements.
-In particular, locality and representation conditions are supplied to the theorem; coefficient equalities and the final vacuum-eigenstate relation are derived from them.
+Locality, eigenstate, support, coverage, and representation conditions are supplied to the relevant theorem signatures.
+The single-creation equality, represented-support aggregate equalities, `MixedRowOneCondition`, and final vacuum-eigenstate relation are derived along the checked route.

 ---